NREL/EnergyPlus/design/FY2021/NFP-901AppendixCShadingControl.md

 ## Example File and Transition Changes

-Instance of this new shading control method will be added to the existing window testing idf `WindowTests.idf`.
-No transition change is expected.
+Existing test file `WindowTests.idf` is updated with shading of two window surfaces control by `OnIfHighSolarOrHighLuminanceTillMidnight`, in which the luminance and solar set points for the newly added `WindowShadingControl` object follows typical threshold settings from 90.1 Appendix C. No transition change is expected.

 ## References